loganmarchione/loganmarchione.com/content/posts/2022/04/index.md

 # TL;DR

-⚠️ Warning Apple fanboys: this is a rant ⚠️
+:warning: Warning Apple fanboys: this is a rant :warning:

 Hardware = Good